coq-community/awesome-coq/README.md

 - [lambda-rust](https://gitlab.mpi-sws.org/iris/lambda-rust) - Formal model of a Rust core language and type system, a logical relation for the type system, and safety proofs for some Rust libraries.
 - [Prosa](https://gitlab.mpi-sws.org/RT-PROOFS/rt-proofs) - Definitions and proofs for real-time system schedulability analysis.
 - [RISC-V Specification in Coq](https://github.com/mit-plv/riscv-coq) - Definition of the RISC-V processor instruction set architecture and extensions.
+- [Tarjan and Kosaraju](https://github.com/math-comp/tarjan) - Verified implementations of algorithms for topological sorting and finding strongly connected components in finite graphs.
 - [Vélus](http://velus.inria.fr) - Verified compiler for a Lustre/Scade-like dataflow synchronous language.
 - [Verdi Raft](https://github.com/uwplse/verdi-raft) - Implementation of the Raft distributed consensus protocol, verified in Coq using the Verdi framework.